-I am a recent southern transplant taking refuge from the lake effect snow, abundant fossils and glorious black shales of upstate New York.
+I am a southern transplant taking refuge from the lake effect snow, abundant fossils and glorious black shales of upstate New York and Ohio.
 I have extensive field experience in the basin and range of the western US (Utah, Nevada primarily) and California, as well as the Appalachian basin.

 Please feel free to contact me:

 Or drop by my office in Sims 212 B

 Boyer, Diana L., Martinez, Aaron M., Evans, Scott, D., Cohen, Phoebe A., Haddad, Emily E. Pippenger, Katherine H., Love, Gordon, D., and Droser, Mary L., 2021, Living on the edge: the impact of protracted oxygen stress on life in the Late Devonian: Palaeogeography, Palaeoclimatology, Palaeoecology, 566, https://doi.org/10.1016/j.palaeo.2021.110226.

 Ver Staeten, Charles, Brett, Carlton, Baird, Gordon, Boyer, Diana, Lindemann, Richard, Ivany, Linda, Over, D. Jeffery, and Witzke, Brian, 2019, Shallow-water onlap model for the deposition of Devonian black shales in New York, USA.: Comment: Geology, 47 (12), p 495 https://doi.org/10.1130/G46928C.1.